ZeroPass/Port-documntation-and-tools/Overview of ICAO 9303.md

  * prevent eavesdropping on the communication between the IC and reader
  * provide passive authentication of the data stored on the IC (section 5, section 8.3, appendix E) based on the PKI described in Part 12.
 In this process, among others the SOD data structure should be verified against issuing DSC.
  * provide active authentication of the IC itself.
-In brief: Section 6.1 describes active authentication of eMRTD’s IC by signing 8 bytes challenge sent by the IFD with a private key known only to the IC.
+In brief: Section 6.1 describes AA of eMRTD’s IC by signing 8 bytes challenge sent by the IFD with a private key known only to the IC.
 Asymmetric cryptography to sign challenge should be either RSA or ECDSA.
 For worked example see appendix F.